DickingAround/AIWorld6/README.txt

 TODO:
+* Need to make a terrain and signal loader
 * Test! - If we have energy-take a constant vs. it being a function of size, do we still get speciation??

 * Get the tests up and running again (preferrably without killing the exisitng simulation)